 One of the initial steps in the development of regional impact (DRI) review process is the pre-application conference.
 The pre-application conference is a meeting between various governmental agencies and representatives of the developer that establishes the parameters of the Application for Development Approval (ADA).
 Pursuant to Paragraph 380.06(7), Florida Statutes, and Rule 9J-2.021, Florida Administrative Code, the information required to conduct the pre-application conference must be made available to the participants in the conference at least ten working days prior to meeting.
 Note that the following information lists the minimum information for a pre-application conference.
-The Regional Planning Council may have more stringent information requirements for a pre-application document.
+The Regional Planning Council may have more stringent information requirements for a pre-application conference, and council staff should be consulted prior to the preparation of a pre-application document.